Drug and Alcohol Rehab in Reading

 This can include group therapy, motivational interviewing, cognitive behavioural therapy and even family counselling.
 It aims to get to the bottom of your issues and find out the root cause of your addiction.

 The main goal of this phase is to keep you fully in recovery and avoid relapse back to drugs and alcohol.
-You will need a support system that includes 12 step groups, sponsors, councilors, life coaches, friends, and family.
+You will need a support system that includes 12 step groups, sponsors, councillors, life coaches, friends, and family.

 You will be creating a new and healthy life.
 You will also need to apply the skills that you learned at Rehab Reading.